 What topics work with timelines?

-Here are a few possible categories of topics that can work in a timeline format.
+Here are a few categories of topics that can be visualized in a timeline format.
 Think in terms of sequence, progression, history or evolution of processes, ideas and events.
 Have other ideas?
 Please add them in the Comments section below.

 - Evolution of a company product